weniv/En_pythonbest20/src/pages/question15.md

 Adjacent oranges mean the top, bottom, left, and right directions, and diagonal oranges do not affect adjacent oranges.
 If an adjacent orange is unripe, it will become ripe, and if it is ripe already, both oranges will rot.
 In both cases, it takes a day.

-Suppose that only ripe oranges can be sold, find the total number of oranges that can be sold in 'k' days from the harvest day.
+When only ripe oranges can be sold, find the total number of oranges that can be sold after 'k' days from the harvest day.
 If no oranges can be sold, print -1.

 The table below is an orange box and represents the condition of oranges.
 1 means ripe oranges, 0 means unripe oranges, and -1 means rotten oranges.
 The order will be placed in three days.